dennisrua/portfolio/README.md

 npm run dev
 ```

--The application runs on http://localhost:3000.
+-The development server runs on: http://localhost:8080

 ## About Me